 Following the summer 2018 sequence the Times published an open letter from four leading academic geologists on both sides of the “fracking” debate, including Professor Richard Selley – a Brockham resident.
 The letter called for a moratorium on all drilling, re-injection and flow-testing in the affected area.

-This demand was ignored, but the Oil & Gas Authority (OGA) held a workshop on 3rd October 2018, including the letter signatories, other academics, regulators, and industry people, and chaired by the BGS.
+This demand was ignored, but the Oil & Gas Authority (OGA) held a workshop on 3 October 2018, including the letter signatories, other academics, regulators, and industry people, and chaired by the BGS.
 Participants concluded that, based on the evidence presented, there was no causal link between the seismic events and oil and gas activity.
 One person disagreed.
 More on this below.

 BGS / OGA Workshop Conclusions